csumphan/react-loader-test/README.md

 ## Usage

 `Loader` is a React component that consists of two types of loader, `Circle` and `Bar`.
-You can change the button's loading state and progress using the `loading`.
+You can change the button's loading state using the `loading` prop.

 ```jsx
 import React from 'react'